 \section{The set of concentric spheres}

 For an almost local metric, the set of spheres with common center $x \in \R^n$ is a totally geodesic subspace of $B_i$.
-The reason is that it is the fixed point set of a group of isometries acting on $B_i$, namely the group of rotations of $\R^n$ around $x$.
+The reason is that it is the fixed point set of a group of isometries acting on $B_i$, namely, the group of rotations of $\R^n$ around $x$.
 (We also have to assume uniqueness of solutions to the geodesic equation.)
-For the $G^A$ metric and plane curves the set of concentric spheres has been studied in \cite{Michor98} and for Sobolev type metrics they have been studied in \cite{Michor119,Harms2010}.
-Some work for the $G^0$-metric has also been done by \cite{Salvai2009}. \begin{thm*} Within a set of concentric spheres, any sphere is uniquely described by its radius $r$.
-Thus the geodesic equation within a set of concentric spheres reduces to an ordinary differential equation for the radius.
-It is given by:
+For the $G^A$ metric where $\Ph=1+A\Tr(L)^2$ and plane curves, the set of concentric spheres has been studied in \cite{Michor98}, and for Sobolev type metrics it has been studied in \cite{Michor119,Harms2010}.
+Some work for the $G^0$-metric has also been done by \cite{Salvai2009}.